Nuxar1/RwthEmulator/README.md

 # RwthEmulator

 RwthEmulator is an AVR microchip emulator built to emulate a custom PCB using an ATmega644 microcontroller (or any other supported by simavr).
 This versatile tool allows developers to simulate various microcontroller features, such as LCD (4-bit DB only), buttons with interrupt support, and LEDs.
 Powered by simavr for CPU emulation and equipped with the Walnut GUI, RwthEmulator simplifies AVR microcontroller development.
-While it currently requires port configuration within the source code, I have plans to introduce runtime port changes in future releases, making the emulation process even more flexible and user-friendly.
+The port configuration can now also be configured fully at runtime, with control over each single pin of the ports!

 https://github.com/Nuxar1/RwthEmulator/assets/67655795/494ddeb5-8ea3-4c5f-9cc4-ffc6aba51c7e